 I would need to dig into sampling (see also below) as one needs to make sure that each individually comment is compared sufficiently often to other examples.

 Statistical models become somewhat more complex

+AB thoughts:

+This approach depends less on the quality of coders and their timelines but implies more work and time for Christian.

+R3 might not be entirely happy.
+We validate the concept, but not individual dimensions.
+Although we can point out to him that the validation tests he asks for are more pertinent for a methodological paper and not a substantive one.
+See my last note below on this issue.

 6. Sampling exemplary texts for coding